Waqar-107/C-Basics/README.md

   }
   ```

 - An indexer allows an object to be indexed such as an array.
-When you define an indexer for a class, this class behaves similar to a `virtual array`.
-You can then access the instance of this class using the array access operator `[]`.
+When we define an indexer for a class, this class behaves similar to a `virtual array`. we can then access the instance of this class using the array access operator `[]`.
 Properties return or set a specific data member, whereas indexers returns or sets a particular value from the object instance.
 In other words, it breaks the instance data into smaller parts and indexes each part, gets or sets each part.

   **Indexers can also be declared with multiple parameters and each parameter may be a different type.
 It is not necessary that the indexes have to be integers.**